 Poderi Sanguineto I e II

 Then, one day, that distinctive label with the red S showed up in my local wine shop, and I was able to revisit the wines that started it all.
-With a much more experienced palate (and probably too much wine knowledge for my own good), would these wines be as good as I remembered?
+With a much more experienced palate (and probably too much wine knowledge for my own good), would these wines be as magical as I remembered?

-They were better.
+I braced for disappointment, but somehow, they were better.
 In addition to blue fruit tones and gorgeous aromas of violets and leather, the wines of Poderi Sanguineto have a noticeably different cut of acidity, which is amiable and gentle yet strong enough to carry the wine through a wide variety of dishes.
 In a region where standing out often comes at the expense of typicity, Poderi Sanguineto manages to do both.

 Originally listed: January 2019.